Balasubramanian-pg/Tableau-Portfolio/Navigation & Filter Passing/Readme.md

 - Place in corner

 14.3. **Copy Reset Button to other dashboards:**
-- Copy the "🔄 Reset All" text with all its actions
+- Copy the "Reset All" text with all its actions
 - Paste on Regional Analysis Dashboard
 - Paste on Product Details Dashboard